 There is no minimum GPA or SAT score requirement.
 However, we are looking for students with outstanding academic records, who hold leadership roles in their school and who are committed to and have a demonstrated interest in community service.
 Typically, the students selected are in the top 1-2 percent of the national pool of freshman applicants.

 Letters of invitation are sent out to the finalists between Dec.
 18-20th each year.
-Finalists visit Boston College (at the University's expense) for a weekend in February to learn more about the University, the Presidential Scholars Program, and the city of Boston.
+Finalists visit Boston College (at the University's expense) in late January/early February to learn more about the University, the Presidential Scholars Program, and the city of Boston.
 During their visit candidates are interviewed by faculty and administrative staff; and they participate in other evaluative experiences which all serve as the basis for the final choice of Presidential Scholars, who are generally notified in March.

 Presidential Scholars receive a merit scholarship that covers full tuition at BC, regardless of financial need.
 If the merit award does not meet their financial aid requirements, Scholars receive additional grant and aid resources sufficient to meet full need.
 The cost of summer programs is covered by a separate award.